CoqHott/logrel-coq/README.md

 - Because of universe constraints and the fact that functors cannot be indexed by terms in Coq whereas it is possible in Agda, the relevant structures had to be parametrized by a type level and a recursor, and the module system had to be dropped out entirely.
 - Since Coq and Agda's positivity checking for inductive types is different, it turns out that **LR**'s definition, even though it does not use any induction-induction or induction-recursion in Agda, is not accepted in Coq.
 As such, the predicate over Π-types for **LR** has been modified compared to Agda.
 You can find a MWE of the difference in positivity checking in the two systems in [Positivity.v] and [Positivity.agda].

-In order to avoid some work on the syntax, this project uses the [Autosubst](https://github.com/uds-psl/autosubst-ocaml) project to generate syntax-related boilerplate.
+In order to avoid some work on the syntax, this project uses the [AutoSubst](https://github.com/uds-psl/autosubst-ocaml) project to generate syntax-related boilerplate.

 Building
 ===========

 The project builds with Coq version `8.15.2`.
 It needs the opam package `coq-smpl`.
 Once these have been installed, you can simply issue `make` in the root folder.

+The syntax has been generated using AutoSubst OCaml with the options `-s ucoq -v ge813 -allfv` (see the [AutoSubst OCaml documentation](https://github.com/uds-psl/autosubst-ocaml) for installation instructions for it).
+Currently, this implementation builds only with older version of Coq, so we cannot add a recipe to the MakeFile for re-generating the syntax.

 Getting Started
 =================